dhesse/STK-INF4000-templates/README.md

 # STK-INF4000 Homework Boilerplate Code and Tests

 Code to get students started with STK-INF4000 homework.
+The repository contains

+- Boilerplate code
+- Tests

+The idea is that you complete the code to make the tests pass, and thus completing your homework assignment (or parts of it).

 ## Week 3 Assignments